siddicky/git-and-crumpets/README.md

 In the meantime, here's a fun video I found!
 ```

-Now that we can have the name of a vhost, we can add it to our /etc/hosts.
+Now that we can the name of a vhost, we can add it to our /etc/hosts.
 Navigating to `git.git-and-crumpets.thm` we are greeted with a gitea landing page (you can further research into it if you'd like).

 ![gitea-landing-page.png](attachments/gitea-landing-page.png)